bolyche/bolyche.github.io/_posts/2023-09-22-Which-database-to-use.md

 ---
 layout: post
 date: 2023-09-22
-title: "When You Have a Hammer..(part 1)"
+title: "Which database should I use?"
 categories: [ shitpost, programming ]
 tags:
 description: "Choosing your database"
-featured: true
+featured: false
-hidden: true
+hidden: false
 image: assets/images/servers.jpg
 ---

-## (This is a post on databases)

 When you have a hammer.. everything looks like a nail.
 Similarly, when you know Postgres..
 Postgres is good for all problems right?
 It's like the proverbial porridge in the 3 Bears childrens story.
 Not too hot, not too cold.
 Open source, scales well, many integrations, well maintained...
 What more could you possibly need?